 Kashmiris worry about their future as Indian government relaxes lockdown

-This story continues to be updated as we hear from our local correspondent amid the communication lockdown.
+This story was updated as we heard from our local correspondent amid the communication lockdown.

 SRINAGAR, Kashmir — More than 50,000 phone lines have been opened in Kashmir, the Indian government announced Aug.
 17, allowing many to make calls for the first time in 13 days in an unprecedented lockdown.

 Before Aug.
 17, there was a massive surge in crowds going to Srinagar’s Deputy Commissioner office each day for the six helplines set up there for calls.
-There were only a total of 46 landlines in the city, mostly in police stations.
+There were only a total of 46 landlines in the city, mostly in police stations, and the wait time for a two-minute call could extend to days.

 Internet, cable TV and mobile network have remained shut by the Indian government since Aug.
-5. Schools and colleges are set to reopen next week, the government announced Aug.
-17.
+5. Schools and colleges are set to reopen next week Aug.
+19, the government announced Aug.
+17, but many families plan to keep their kids at home out of concern the streets patrolled by security officers are not safe.

 It’s been unusually quiet around the picturesque Dal Lake in Srinagar, the capital of Indian-administered Kashmir.
 There are no tourists and no business.
 The rows of wooden house boats are empty.